mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 For number types that have an additive identity (like zero for the integers and reals), it's mathematically correct to treat those as "complex numbers" whose imaginary parts are always zero.
 This is what `conjugated_accessor` does if you give it a number type for which ADL cannot find `conj`.
 P3050 optimizes `conjugated` for such number types by bypassing `conjugated_accessor` and using `default_accessor` instead, but this is just a code optimization.
 Therefore, it can afford to be conservative: if a number type _might_ be complex, then `conjugated` needs to use `conjugated_accessor`.
 This is why P3050's approach doesn't apply here.
 If a number type has ADL-findable `conj`, `real`, and `imag`, then it _might_ be complex.
 However, if we define the opposite of that as "noncomplex," then we might be preventing users from using otherwise reasonable number types.

 The following `MyRealNumber` example always has zero imaginary part, but nevertheless has ADL-findable `conj`, `real`, and `imag`.
 Furthermore, it has a constructor for which `MyRealNumber(1.2, 3.4)` is well-formed.
-(This is an unfortunate design choice; making `precision` have class type that is not implicitly convertible from `double` would be wiser, so that users would have to type `MyRealNumber(1.2, Precision(42))`.)
+(This is an unfortunate design choice; making `precision` have class type that is not implicitly convertible from `double` would be wiser, so that users would have to type something like `MyRealNumber(1.2, Precision(42))`.)
 As a result, there is no reasonable way to tell at compile time if `MyRealNumber` might represent a complex number.

 ```c++
 class MyRealNumber {